 Pursuant to Rule 424(b)(3)

-This prospectus relates to the proposed resale from time to time of up to 16,586,396 ordinary shares, par value ILS 0.15 per share, by the selling shareholders named herein, together with any additional selling shareholders listed in a prospectus supplement (together with any of such shareholders’ pledgees, assignees, and successors-in-interest).
+This prospectus relates to the proposed resale from time to time of up to 29,154,725 ordinary shares by the selling shareholders named in this prospectus (together with any of such shareholders’ pledgees, assignees, and successors-in-interest).

-The shares to be sold hereunder are issuable by us (i) upon conversion of outstanding 5.75% Convertible Debentures due 2024, or the Debentures, held by the selling shareholders, and (ii) as interest payable pursuant to the terms of the Debentures.
-We are registering the offer and sale of the ordinary shares issuable to the selling shareholders under the Debentures to satisfy the registration rights they were granted in connection with the issuance of the Debentures.
+The shares to be sold under this prospectus consist of (i) 14,152,779 ordinary shares, (ii) 14,152,779 ordinary shares issuable upon the exercise of warrants issued in a private placement described herein, or the Private Placement, and (iii) 849,167 ordinary shares issuable upon exercise of the placement agent warrants issued in the Private Placement.
+We are registering the offer and sale of the ordinary shares held by the selling shareholders to satisfy the registration rights they were granted in connection with the securities purchase agreements entered into on September 15, 2021.
 We will not receive any proceeds from the sale of the ordinary shares by the selling shareholders.

 The selling shareholders may offer and sell or otherwise dispose of the ordinary shares described in this prospectus from time to time through public or private transactions at prevailing market prices, at prices related to prevailing market prices or at privately negotiated prices.
 The selling shareholders will bear all underwriting fees, commissions and discounts, if any, attributable to the sales of shares and any transfer taxes.
 We will bear all other costs, expenses and fees in connection with the registration of the shares.
 See “Plan of Distribution” for more information about how the selling shareholders may sell or dispose of their ordinary shares.